jrsacher/jrsacher.github.io/e1b/README.md

   + Questions about the exam during that period need to be directed to Doug (lloyd@cs50.harvard.edu).
 Other staff will not reply
 + Questions/comments/concerns?

-#### Mini-quiz

-+ Provide some examples of "single points of failure".
-+ Distinguish between IaaS, PaaS, and SaaS.
-+ What is the difference between vertical and horizontal scaling?

 ---

 ### Technology Stacks